 The key changes include:

-- Removal of the presumption that a child under 12 years old will not have sufficient maturity to provide their views in favour of a positive presumption that a child is able to provide their views.
-There is an obligation on the person seeking the views of a child to ensure that that child may express their views 'in a manner that the child prefers'.
+- Removal of the presumption that a child under 12 years old will not have sufficient maturity to provide their views, in favour of a positive presumption that a child is able to provide their views.
+There is an obligation on the person seeking the views of a child to ensure that that child may express their views “in a manner that the child prefers”.
 This provision opens up the possibility of a child giving their views in ways other than a traditional interview.
-To accommodate, Courts (and the Scottish Children's Reporter's Administration) have introduced new forms which allow for a child's views to be expressed in a manner suitable to them.
+To accommodate, courts (and the Scottish Children’s Reporter Administration) have introduced new forms which allow for a child’s views to be expressed in a manner suitable to them.

-- Section 8 places an onus on the Court to actively consider any measures which may be necessary for the protection of vulnerable parties in court cases about children, and provides case managements powers to the Sheriff which allow the imposition of 'special measures' without application from the parties to the case.
+- An onus placed on the court by s 8, actively to consider any measures which may be necessary for the protection of vulnerable parties in court cases about children, with case management powers to the sheriff which allow the imposition of “special measures” without application from the parties to the case.

-- In addition, the 2020 Act imposes a prohibition on the conduct of a case by an unrepresented party about whom allegations of domestic violence, sexual offences or forced marriage are made.
+- In addition, a prohibition on the conduct of a case by an unrepresented party about whom allegations of domestic violence, sexual offences or forced marriage are made.

-- Section 10 includes provision for 'regulated' child contact centres, which like the regulation of Child Welfare Reporters, ensures that Child Contact centres meet prescribed minimum standards, and that their care provides as suitable qualified, undertake relevant training and ensure minimum standards are maintained in the provision of care when a child uses their service.
+- Provision, in s 10, for “regulated” child contact centres, which like the regulation of child welfare reporters, ensures that child contact centres meet prescribed minimum standards, and that staff are suitably qualified, undertake relevant training and ensure minimum standards are maintained in the provision of care when a child uses their service.

-- Sections 13 and 14 of the 2020 Act create a positive obligation to ensure ongoing contact is considered between siblings who do not reside together, or where one or more siblings is subject to an Order in terms of the 2011 Act.
+- A positive obligation, in ss 13 and 14 to ensure ongoing contact is considered between siblings who do not reside together, or where one or more siblings is subject to an order in terms of the 2011 Act.
 This is a positive obligation and will ensure that children have a right to maintain personal relations with their siblings, even if they are not the subject of the current proceedings.